A Six-Hour Interprofessional Symposium for Healthcare Workers

 The New York State Council of Health-system Pharmacists (NYSCHP) is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.

-- Module A (AM): This course, 0134-0000-22-1115-L01-P; 0134-0000-22-115-L01-T, is approved for 0.3 CEUs (3 contact hours).
+- Module A (AM): This course, 0134-0000-25-147-L01-P; 0134-0000-25-147-L01-T, is approved for 0.3 CEUs (3 contact hours).

-- Module B (PM): This course, 0134-0000-22-116-L01-P; 0134-0000-22-116-L01-T, is approved for 0.3 CEUs (3 contact hours).
+- Module B (PM): This course, 0134-0000-25-148-L01-P; 0134-0000-25-148-L01-T, is approved for 0.3 CEUs (3 contact hours).

 Statements of Continuing Pharmacy Education Credit are available to participants upon the conclusion of the program through survey links.
-Participants have 45 days from date of program to claim credits and must verify attendance at the meeting by entering the program CE code.
+Participants have 45 days from the date of program to claim credits and must verify attendance at the meeting by entering the program CE code.

-Physical Therapists/Physical Therapy Assistants:
+Physical Therapists/Physical Therapy Assistants

-Respiratory Therapists:
+Respiratory Therapists

 An application has been submitted to the American Association for Respiratory Care (AARC) for six (6) continuing education credits.

-Social Workers:
+Social Workers

 The 1199SEIU League Training and Upgrading Fund SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers under provider #0286.
 Licensed NYS Social Workers are required to provide NYS license number to receive certificate of credit.
 This course is approved for six (6) continuing education hours.

-All Other Healthcare Professionals:
+All Other Healthcare Professionals

-Will receive a general certificate of attendance.
+You will receive a general certificate of attendance.
 Please check with your accreditation board with respect to receiving credit for this program.

 Presenters: